SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 }}
 ```

-`Special:Ask` will provide a selection box to select query sources if those have been appropriately enabled.

 ### Features and limitations

 - Images (`File` namespace) are only displayed as normal wiki links (as file information/location are not